MovAX0xDEAD/KDNET/README.md

 1)  Need Microsoft Debuggers And Tools x86 for Windows 8.1 (WinDBG v6.3.9600.xxxxx), can be taken from Windows 8.1 WDK or downloaded directly

-2)  Need original files from Window 8.1 ISO (boot.wim/install.wim archives), only version "6.3.9600.17276 ENGLISH" supported These files copyrighted/owned by Microsoft and before using it you must agree with Microsoft EULAs/Rules/Licenses/etc One of files need to modify for become compatible with Windows XP/2003 and you take all RISKs & Liabilities to do this
+2)  Need original files from Window 8.1 ISO (boot.wim/install.wim archives), only version "6.3.9600.17276 ENGLISH" supported.
+    These files copyrighted/owned by Microsoft and before using it you must agree with Microsoft EULAs/Rules/Licenses/etc.
+    One of files need to modify for become compatible with Windows XP/2003 and you take all RISKs & Liabilities to do this.

 * `kdnet.dll       - (sha1 54bef4f1c508eeec84b20334eea5b3f9154e2edd)`
 * `kd_02_14e4.dll` - Broadcom